 My reliance on a sleeping medication, Ambien CR, had been ongoing for about six years.
 My difficulty in sleeping came when my brother had committed suicide in a very public place when Grace, my third child, was 8.
-I made the decision to stop the Ambien CR when I started having memory lapses.
-They were small ones, like not remembering a name.
-So - I got off the medication for those reasons, but the real benefit came a few weeks later.
+That tragic event is not the focus of this story, although it will come up later.
+I made the decision to stop the Ambien CR when I started reading about long-term effects.
+So, I got off the medication for that reason, but the real benefit came a few weeks later.

-I had been off Ambien CR for about five or so weeks when Grace, then 14, came down the stairs one Sunday night around 11:00 pm in March of 2013.
-She asked me why I was still awake - and I told her I was off my Ambien and it was hard for me to fall asleep.
+Since my body was trying to adjust to sleep without the benefit of the medication, I was staying awake later.
+One Sunday evening, Grace, then 14, came down the stairs around 11:00 p.m. in March of 2013.
+She asked me why I was still awake, and I told her I was off my Ambien and it was hard for me to fall asleep.
 She said "Oh," and left the room.
-As she left the room - she pulled my always-open bedroom door shut.
+As she left the room, she pulled my always-open bedroom door shut.
 I told her to leave my door open.
 I noted the hour and that she had not changed into pajamas yet.

-I don't let the girls go to that park in the daytime alone - it has turned into that kind of park.
-In fact - we three have been walking there before around dusk and were advised by a total stranger to avoid being in that park by ourselves after dark.
+I don't let the girls go to that park in the daytime alone; it has turned into that kind of park.
+In fact, we three have been walking there around dusk and were advised by a total stranger to avoid being in that park by ourselves after dark.
 Grace knew the park was off limits, especially at night.
-And then it occurred to me - I have a child who snuck out at 11:35 pm on Sunday - why was I even pondering the safety of the park as a choice?
+And then it occurred to me: I have a child who snuck out at 11:35 pm on Sunday.
+Why was I even pondering the safety of the park as a choice?
 Her simply leaving was enough.
-I don't even bother to get dressed in real clothes.
+I don't bother to get dressed in real clothes.
 I run back to my room, get my slippers and rush out the front door.

-Please know reader, I can describe this calmly now, but in that moment, I am livid that a child would dare sneak out on my watch!
+Please know reader, I can describe this calmly now, but in that moment, I am livid that one of my children would dare sneak out!
 The audacity.
 The nerve.
 The disregard for her safety and ours.
 The disobedience.
 I now understand the saying "was so mad I could barely see straight."
 I was that person.
 My heart was pounding so fast I could feel it against my skin.

-I tear off down the street and to THE park at 11:45 - I call her name, I see people in the park, well, I see people-shadows under trees, I walk close enough to be able to tell Grace is not one of them.
-Then - I think - I will call her cell.
+I race down the street and to THE park.
+I call her name, I see people in the park, well, I see people-shadows under trees, I walk close enough to be able to tell Grace is not one of them.
+Then, it occurs to me: call her cell.
 I run back to the house and get my phone to call her and walk back outside to see if I can see her anywhere.
 I dial.
 I hear the phone ringing.
 And she picks up (!)

-I walk in the house - fuming.
-I ask Hope if she knew.
+I walk in the house and I am fuming.
+I ask Caroline if she knew beforehand.
 She said yes.
 I told her next time she must not keep this secret.

-A couple minutes have passed, and Grace is not home.
+A couple minutes have passed, possibly two, and Grace is not home.

 I call her again.
 I walk outside looking for her.

 I would have thought Grace would have come running back.
-But no - I eventually see her revealed in the streetlight a block or so down, literally sauntering her way back to the house.
+But, no. I eventually see her revealed in the streetlight a block or so down, literally sauntering her way back to the house, while she is looking at her phone.
 This only serves to infuriate me more.

-I am standing at the front door.
-She walks over the threshold and hands over her phone voluntarily.
+I am standing at the front door watching her walk down the street.
+She walks up to our house, over the threshold and hands over her phone voluntarily.

 She sits on the sofa.
 I am still pacing in the den.